Han1-Chri5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-Script that prints the result of POWER divided by DIVIDE 10-Script that displays the result of a power arithmetic 11-Script that converts a number from base 2 to base 10
+9-Script that prints the result of POWER divided by DIVIDE 10-Script that displays the result of a power arithmetic 11-Script that converts a number from base 2 to base 10 12-Script that prints all possible combinations of two letters except infinity